 Where To Stay In The Area

-Although you cannot stay on the premises, spending the night in the immediate area or even getting back to your hotel in Sofia is possible.
+Although you cannot stay on the premises, you can spend the night in the immediate area or even return to your hotel in Sofia.

 Hotel Romantic is a valid alternative in the Vitosha District; it features suites and rooms, free public parking, a restaurant with a fireplace, and barbecue facilities.
 The city center is located a 10-minute drive away—more information here.

-Osenovlashki Monastery, also known as Sedemte Prestioa (or the Seven Altars), is in the valley of River Gabrovitsa, at the foot of the Izmeretz Mountain, about one hour from Sofia.
-It is easy to access the complex by car and train, following the Sofia-Mezdra route.
+Osenovlashki Monastery, also known as Sedemte Prestioa or the Seven Altars, is in the valley of River Gabrovitsa, at the foot of the Izmeretz Mountain, about one hour from Sofia.
+The complex is easily accessible by car and train, following the Sofia-Mezdra route.

-Although its exact foundation date is uncertain, the monastery was first mentioned in a Gospel dating from 1511 and destroyed in 1737 by Sultan Mahmud, The Godless.
-The monastery was rebuilt in 1824, including a new residential building and a monastery school.
+Although its exact foundation date is uncertain, the monastery was first mentioned in a Gospel from 1511 and destroyed in 1737 by Sultan Mahmud, The Godless.
+It was rebuilt in 1824, including a new residential building and a monastery school.

-During the years of the Bulgaria National Liberation from the Ottomans, Osenovlashki Monastery was often used as shelter by the revolutionaries.
+During the years of Bulgaria’s National Liberation from the Ottomans, Osenovlashki Monastery was often used as shelter by revolutionaries.

 The spectacular complex includes a high stone wall with the main church from the eleventh century standing in the inner courtyard.
 The complex also has a church tower, a unique garden with flowers, blooming bushes, and a century-old sequoia.
 The monastery also has an important library with old Orthodox books.